mineek/sunst0rm/README.md

 Based on [my guide](https://github.com/mineek/iostethereddowngrade)

+## please, please, please, DO NOT ask for help in any other discord.
+They're sick of getting issue after issue due to sunst0rm and I just don't want to irritate them, instead join the discord server linked below.
+## Also: please DO NOT open issues at [futurerestore](https://github.com/futurerestore/futurerestore) when using sunst0rm, they're almost always NOT the fault of futurerestore.

 ## See [this guide](https://github.com/Arna13/sunst0rm-guide) for help
 ## You can also watch [this youtube video](https://www.youtube.com/watch?v=P1m_DsoWyb0) for a video tutorial
 ### If you still have problems, join the [Discord](https://discord.gg/TqVH6NBwS3) server for help